Accelerated Bachelor’s to Master’s (ABM) Program

 The ABM consists of one “hybrid” year, during which students complete their undergraduate coursework and transition into the graduate program, and one year focused exclusively on graduate coursework.
 During the fall semester of their hybrid year, ABM students take a zero-credit hour professionalization course, COMM 681: Transitioning to Graduate School, and a three-credit hour foundations course (COMM 601), which will introduce them to all of the graduate faculty in the department and help students to orient to the full range of graduate offerings in this program.

 In total, the Master of Arts in Communication degree requires 36 credit hours of coursework.
 The curriculum consists of 15 credit hours of required core courses that teach students analytical and methodological skills that they can apply to practical problems as communication professionals.
 The remaining 21 credit hours consist of graduate course electives.
 The structure of this curriculum is meant to maximize flexibility so students can build a program that is uniquely their own: helping them to build the knowledge base they need to achieve their personal and professional goals.
-To help prospective ABM students think through some of the possibilities of how they could build a course plan in support of various career goals, please see example graduate degree plans here: What Can I Do With An ABM Handout
+To help prospective ABM students think through some of the possibilities of how they could build a course plan in support of various career goals, please explore the graduate courses that may align with your specific ambitions here: What Can I Do With An ABM?

 How to Apply

-To be eligible to apply, students must be majoring in Communication (COMM), Telecommunication Media Studies (TCMS), or Journalism (USLA-JRN).
+To be eligible to apply, students must be majoring in Communication, Telecommunication Media Studies, or Journalism.
 Application materials are due no later than February 15 of each year.
 Late or incomplete applications will not be considered.
 At the time of application, students must be at least junior status (minimum 60 hours on record at Texas A&M University), with 18-30 credit hours remaining in their undergraduate coursework during their hybrid year in the ABM program.
 Interested students should first meet with an undergraduate advisor to review their coursework and to check their eligibility for this program.

 - Meet with an undergraduate advisor no later than February 1 of the application year to review your eligibility and receive a signed hybrid year semester course plan

-- Submit application materials to the Assistant to the Director of Graduate Studies, Ms. Silvia Martinez (email@example.com), with the subject line: “Application Materials for COMM ABM”
+- Submit application materials to the Assistant to the Director of Graduate Studies, Ms. Silvia Martinez (firstname.lastname@example.org), with the subject line: “Application Materials for CMJR ABM”

 - ABM Application.